Here are a few things you can do to prevent your child from having an accident at home.

 Turn your water heater to its lowest setting (lower than 120 degrees Fahrenheit).
 This will prevent a scalding accident.

 Never leave your baby alone on a bed or any other high place.
 Your baby could turn over, squirm or wiggle off the surface.
-Put your baby in his crib or playpen when you can't hold him.
+Put your baby in her crib or playpen when you can't hold her.

 Cover heat radiators in the winter.

 Make sure cords on window blinds are secured.
-Do not let the cords hang down as they could strangle your baby.
+Do not let the cords hang down—they could strangle your baby.

 Keep fans out of reach in the summer.
 If you open windows, make sure they are not wide enough for your baby or toddler to crawl through.
 Install window guards on windows higher than the first floor.